timdamen/talks.timdamen.io/src/data/blog/examples/how-to-integrate-giscus-comments.md

 ></script>
 ```

 Simply add that to the source code of the site.
-Most likely, if you're using _AstroPaper_ and want to enable comments on posts, navigate to `PostDetails.astro` and paste it into the desired location where you want the comments to appear, perhaps underneath the `Share this post on:` buttons.
+Most likely, if you're using _AstroPaper_ and want to enable comments on presentations, navigate to `PostDetails.astro` and paste it into the desired location where you want the comments to appear, perhaps underneath the `Share this post on:` buttons.

 ```astro file=src/layouts/PostDetails.astro
 <Layout {...layoutProps}>